AI Glossary

 Computational Learning Theory

-It is a term used for theoretical study of machine learning algorithms and their performance guarantees.
+A theoretical study of machine learning algorithms and their performance, accuracy, and learnability.

 Computational Linguistics